 This easy-to-cook fish tastes fantastic no matter how you prepare it...that's the beauty of our wild-caught Icelandic Haddock.
 A cousin of cod, this sweet, yet mild-tasting fish pairs well with Mediterranean-inspired olives & tomatoes, Asian-inspired sesame, ginger and soy, and even beer-battered with your favorite crispy sides.
 Smoked Haddock, also known as Finnan Haddie, is traditionally smoked over peat.
 Haddock is also often marketed as “scrod,” which refers to the size, not species of fish.
 We could go on but we know you’re getting hungry already.
 Don’t delay and add Icelandic Haddock to your cart today.

-Our Icelandic Haddock is wild-caught year-round in the frigid, clear waters of Iceland.
+Our Icelandic Haddock is wild-caught year-round in Iceland's frigid, clear waters.
 All of our haddock fillets are responsibly and sustainably sourced directly through Erik The Red.
 Read more about their sustainability efforts and certifications here.
 The fishing vessel shown is an Icelandic pelagic trawler large enough to fish in open water for ground fish.

 Servings Per Order of Wild-Caught Icelandic Haddock

 Our wild-caught Icelandic haddock is delivered in a package of 2 frozen fillets of 8-10 oz. each.
 The standard serving size for fish is 8 oz.
 We recommend serving 1 fillet per person along with appetizers like our seafood soups or chowders, and side dishes such as mashed red potatoes.